CGJennings/se3docs/docs/um-plugins-eonscat.md

 ![getting the UUID from the plug-in manager](images/expert-info.png)

 would yield the link text `eonscat:8e390556-9b88-432b-8f81-3dc9fdc0b72d`.
 And if you copy this text onto the clipboard and switch to Strange Eons, it will indeed offer to install the Pickman's Portrait Studio plug-in.

+### Short `eonscat` links

+Using the full UUID will be sure to get you the *exact* plug-in that you want, but it makes extra work for the reader.
+You only need to include just enough of the UUID that it only matches one plug-in.
+The second digit cluster usually works well: the link text `eonscat:9b88` will point to exactly the same plug-in as the full link above.
+The downside of using a short link is that some other plug-in may happen to match it in the future, so there will be more than one result.
+Your reader can figure out which plug-in you meant based on what you were writing about!